 This paper aims to provide a new and updated LTC typology that takes into account recent LTC reforms.
 Besides the update, compared to earlier typologies, we make two methodological advancements.
 First, earlier typologies used either quantitative data (Damiani et al., 2011; Halásková et al., 2017) or standardized information on institutional and regulatory aspects of LTC systems (Colombo, 2012; Kraus et al., 2010).
 We integrate both approaches by analyzing quantitative data on supply, public-private mix, performance as well as institutional information on accessibility of systems.
 Second, most LTC typologies selected one cluster analysis to categorize countries (Damiani et al., 2011; Halásková et al., 2017; Kraus et al., 2010).
 For our LCT typology we have used cluster technique as well.
 However, we calculate numerous cluster analyses to incorporate the internal consistency of clusters.
 This method, that has been used to classify healthcare systems (Reibling et al. 2019), has so far not been applied in earlier LTC typologies.

 We first describe dimensions and indicators of earlier LTC typologies and summarize their results.
 Second, we explain indicators and the sample composition of our study.
 In the results section, third, we provide a detailed method-driven cluster solution.
-On this basis, we develop a condensed content-based clustering solution with four distinct system types, two of which can be divided into two subtypes.
+On this basis, we develop a condensed content-based clustering solution with six distinct system types.

 Theory – 1337 words